madox2/vim-ai/README.md

 ## Roles

 In the context of this plugin, a role means a re-usable AI instruction and/or configuration.
 Roles are defined in the configuration `.ini` file.
-For example by defining a `grammar` role:
+For example by defining a `grammar` and `o1-mini` role:

 ```vim
 let g:vim_ai_roles_config_file = '/path/to/my/roles.ini'